Best Free Zone Setup for Consultancy Services in UAE: Complete 2025 Guide

 Timeline: 7-14 business days for setup completion

-Costs: AED 25,000 – AED 45,000 comprehensive setup (Prices may vary, please consult with the provider)
+Costs: AED 25,000 – AED 45,000 comprehensive setup (Prices may vary, please consult with the provider) Key Considerations: Emphasize zones with strong SME support programs, accessible banking relationships, and moderate operational costs

 Large Enterprises: Advanced Guidance and Compliance